+It is a key recommendation to disseminate information to stakeholders and ensure that the information is timely, relevant and comprehensive, including information about potential and actual impacts as well as opportunities to participate.

+Timely

-- 22 It is a key recommendation to disseminate information to stakeholders and ensure that the information is - 23 timely, relevant and comprehensive, including information about potential and actual impacts as well as - 24 opportunities to participate. - 25 Timely - 26 Stakeholders need information in advance to participate effectively.
-Sufficient time is needed between the - 27 provision of information and the occasion of participation (such as a public consultation or a meeting of a - 28 multi-stakeholder body) to give participants time to think about the issues, consider the options and trade- - 29 offs, and to discuss these with others.
-In addition, stakeholders need information in advance about how
+Stakeholders need information in advance to participate effectively.
+Sufficient time is needed between the provision of information and the occasion of participation (such as a public consultation or a meeting of a multi-stakeholder body) to give participants time to think about the issues, consider the options and tradeoffs, and to discuss these with others.
+In addition, stakeholders need information in advance about how they can participate so that they can plan their participation and contribution.
+Optimal timing varies with the specific circumstances.

+In addition to information provided in advance of a specific opportunity to participate, it is important to provide information to stakeholders consistently throughout the policy design and implementation cycle, for example providing feedback to stakeholders after consultations and providing updates on progress or changes in plans and processes.
+To this end, it is important to establish mechanisms for ongoing communication with stakeholders.

+Relevant

-- 1 they can participate so that they can plan their participation and contribution.
-Optimal timing varies with - 2 the specific circumstances. - 3 In addition to information provided in advance of a specific opportunity to participate, it is important to - 4 provide information to stakeholders consistently throughout the policy design and implementation cycle, - 5 for example providing feedback to stakeholders after consultations and providing updates on progress or - 6 changes in plans and processes.
-To this end, it is important to establish mechanisms for ongoing - 7 communication with stakeholders. - 8 Relevant - 9 The information provided needs to prepare stakeholders for participating effectively.
-It is important that - information provided is objective, unbiased and impartial, with an explanation of any uncertainties and - 11 different views.
-Stakeholders are likely to appreciate information that is linked to concerns they have - voiced, for example on how the policy is projected to impact air quality, public health, jobs, and other - 13 relevant sustainable development impact categories (see ICAT Sustainable Development Guidance for - 14 further information about impact categories). - 15 Comprehensive - 16 It is important that information provided covers all relevant topics including, but not limited to: - Processes for design, implementation and assessment of the policy - Description of the policy including: - o Title of the policy - 21 o Description of specific interventions - Status of the policy - o Date of implementation - 24 o Date of completion (if relevant) - 25 o Implementing entity or entities - Objectives and intended impacts or benefits of the policy - 28 o Geographic coverage - Sectors targeted - o Other related policies - O Additional information that may be relevant to describe the policy such as activities, timeline and budget
+The information provided needs to prepare stakeholders for participating effectively.
+It is important that information provided is objective, unbiased and impartial, with an explanation of any uncertainties and different views.
+Stakeholders are likely to appreciate information that is linked to concerns they have voiced, for example on how the policy is projected to impact air quality, public health, jobs, and other relevant sustainable development impact categories (see ICAT Sustainable Development Guidance for further information about impact categories).

+Comprehensive

+It is important that information provided covers all relevant topics including, but not limited to:

+- Processes for design, implementation and assessment of the policy

+- Description of the policy including:

+- Title of the policy

+- Type of policy

+- Description of specific interventions

+- Status of the policy

+- Date of implementation

+- Date of completion (if relevant)

+- Implementing entity or entities

+- o Objectives and intended impacts or benefits of the policy

+- o Level of the policy

+- Geographic coverage

+- Sectors targeted

+- Other related policies

+- Additional information that may be relevant to describe the policy such as activities, timeline and budget